christophbuehler/onyx/README.md

 # Onyx

-Onyx is a lightweight PHP framework for building view-based web-applications.
+Onyx is a lightweight PHP framework for building web-applications.

 ```php
 require 'Onyx/autoloader.php';